GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 ### API Plans and Quota Monitoring

 Usage of the GIA Report Results API is enabled by a plan.
-Each plan has a certain number of report requests associated with it.
+Each plan has a number of report requests associated with it.
 When this quota is depleted, you will no longer be able to retrieve report results.
 It is important that you track your quota and take action when necessary.

 ### API Keys